HL7/cql/input/pages/03-developersguide.md

 Table 3‑G - The primitive types and their ranges supported in CQL

-Note that CQL supports three-valued logic, see the section on <<02-authorsguide.adoc#missing-information,Missing Information>> in the Author's Guide, as well as the section on <<Missing Information>> in the Developer's guide for more.
+Note that CQL supports three-valued logic, see the section on [Missing Information](02-authorsguide.adoc#missing-information) in the Author's Guide, as well as the section on [Missing Information](#missing-information) in the Developer's guide for more.

 In addition, CQL defines several structured types to facilitate representation and manipulation of clinical information: